siddhartha-gadgil/LTS2019/_reports/arka/arka.md

    the relation _ZZ_rel_.(In the file `ZZ_plus.idr`)
 3. Defined substraction for Integers and proved that it respects the relation _ZZ_rel_.(In the file `ZZ_subs.idr`).
-4. Defined the property of being a zero element w.r.t.plus and proved that it is equivalent to being of the form (n,n).
+4. Defined the property of being a zero element w.r.t. plus and proved that it is equivalent to being of the form (n,n).